-Looking for Old National No. 7 Pressure Canner Gaskets and Parts in 2021?
+Looking for Old National No. 7 Pressure Canner Gaskets and Parts in 2022?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
 If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 If you have a Old National No. 7 Pressure Canner, and are looking for replacement gaskets, gauges, weights (jiggler), etc, here's good news; Reviewers on the big selling website whose name begins with Amaz (they say we can't say their name...) say that these gaskets and gauges fit the Old National No. 7: pressure canner - pressure cooker

 National Presto Industries, Inc. was founded in 1905 in Eau Claire, Wisconsin under the name "Northwestern Steel and Iron Works", making pressure canners (called "canner retorts" back then) for commercial canneries.
 These were 50-gallon and later 30-gallon pressure canners.
 The company installed an aluminum foundry in 1915 for the specific purpose of manufacturing large-size (1900 gallon) pressure canners for home use.

 They produced the No. 7 cooker/canner starting in 1917.
 In 1925 the company name changed to National Pressure Cooker Company.
 And then the company changed names again and became Presto in 1939.
 The "Presto" Pressure Cooker was introduced at the 1939 New York World's Fair.
 I